Heavenly Mountain Resort

-Heavenly Mountain Resort is a ski resort located on the California–Nevada border in southeastern Lake Tahoe in the Sierra Nevada Mountain Range.
-It opened for business on December 15, 1955 and has 97 runs and 30 lifts that are spread between California and Nevada and four base facilities.
-The resort has 4800 acre within its permit area, with approximately 33% currently developed for skiing, boasting the highest elevation of the Lake Tahoe area resorts with a peak elevation of 10067 ft, and a peak lift-service elevation of 10040 ft.
+Heavenly Mountain Resort is a ski resort in the western United States, located on the California–Nevada border in southeastern Lake Tahoe in the Sierra Nevada mountain range.
+It opened as "Heavenly Valley" on December 15, 1955, and now has 97 runs and 30 lifts spread between four base facilities in both states.
+The resort has 4800 acre within its permit area, with approximately 33% currently developed for skiing, boasting the highest elevation of the Lake Tahoe area resorts at 10067 ft above sea level, with a maximum lift-served elevation of 10040 ft.

 Since 2002, Heavenly has been owned by Vail Resorts.
+With an average annual snowfall of 360 in and an extensive snowmaking system, the ski season usually runs for five months, from mid-November to mid-April.

-With an average of 360 in of snow annually, and one of America's largest snowmaking systems, their ski season usually runs from mid November to mid April.
+Incidents

-Heavenly is notable as the resort where Congressman and singer Sonny Bono died after hitting a tree on January 5, 1998.
+Heavenly is notable as the resort where, in 1981, Michela Alioto-Pier, at age thirteen, was paralyzed from the waist down when she fell from the Ridge Lift and on 5 January 1998, Congressman and singer Sonny Bono died after hitting a tree.
+On August 31, 2009, 1 person was killed and another was injured after falling from a chairlift at the resort.